Your Employees Care About Social Responsibility — You Should Too

 Millennial workers in particular want to do good and do well.
 In fact, this is among the keys to attracting and retaining Millennial employees.
 Almost 85% of Millennials believe making a positive difference in the world is more important than professional recognition.

-And while both men and women tend to think that their organizations are doing well as corporate citizens, our data found that women feel a stronger commitment to their organizations than men as a result of their organization’s corporate social responsibility initiatives.
+And while both men and women tend to think that their organizations are doing well as corporate citizens, our data found that women feel a stronger commitment to their organizations than men as a result of their organization’s CSR initiatives.
 This aligns with our other research which has found that viewing work as a calling is among the key things that women want from work and which can help retain more women in the workplace.

 The takeaway: a focus on social responsibility is particularly important to attract, retain, and increase the commitment and engagement of Millennial employees and talented women.